The Six Elements of Self-Esteem Building

 The second element in self-esteem building is having clear standards and values to which you are committed.
 Men and women with high self-esteem are very clear about what they believe in.
 The higher your values and ideals are, and the more committed you are to living your life consistent with those values and ideals, the more you will like and respect yourself, and the higher your self-esteem will be.

 Lasting self-esteem comes only when your goals and your values are congruent-that is, when they fit into each other like a hand into a glove.
 Much of the stress that people experience comes from believing one thing and trying to do another.
-But when your goals and values are in harmony with each other, you feel a wonderful surge of energy and well-being, and that’s when you start to make real progress.
+But when your goals and values are in harmony with each other, you feel a wonderful surge of energy and well-being, and that’s when you start to make real progress and can begin to believe in yourself.

 Let’s say that you set a goal to sell a certain amount or earn a certain amount of income in a given year.
 If you break that down into monthly and weekly goals, and then you achieve the first of those goals, you will feel great about yourself.
 Each time you reach another milestone, your self-esteem and ability to perform will increase, and you will feel encouraged and enthusiastic about the next challenge.